-- Retail Stores The decline in retail sales was primarily due to fewer stores, which had a \$2.4 million impact on sales, reduced demand for technology and related products, which declined \$1.0 million, and decreased traffic in our retail locations.
+- Retail Stores The decline in retail sales was primarily due to fewer stores, which had a \$0.6 million impact on sales, reduced demand for technology and related products, which declined \$0.5 million, and decreased traffic in our other retail locations.
 Reduced traffic in our stores contributed to decreased sales of "core" products (e.g. planners, binders, forms, and totes) during the quarter.
-These factors combined to produce a 10 percent decrease in comparable store (stores which were open during the comparable periods) sales compared to the prior year.
-When calculated on prior year comparable weeks, our comparable store sales declined 6 percent from fiscal 2006.
-At March 3, 2007, we were operating 87 retail stores compared to 97 stores at February 25, 2006.
-We closed two store locations during the quarter ended March 3, 2007, and based upon our continuing analyses of retail store performance, we may close additional retail store locations and continue to recognize decreases in sales resulting from closed stores in future periods. - Consumer Direct Sales through our consumer direct channels (primarily catalog, eCommerce, and public seminars) decreased \$2.6 million, or 13 percent, primarily due to decreased traffic through our internet and catalog channels and decreased public seminar sales.
-Although traffic through our eCommerce and catalog sites was unfavorably affected by the timing of certain shopping days during the quarter, overall traffic in these channels declined compared to the prior year.
-Public program sales decreased \$0.5 million primarily due to a reduced number of seminars held during the quarter.
-In addition, sales through government depots decreased due to a decision by the government to discontinue sales of dated paper products through these stores. - Wholesale Sales through our wholesale channel, which includes sales to office superstores and other retail chains, increased \$0.4 million primarily due to the timing of product sales to these entities. - CSBU International This channel includes the product sales of our directly owned international offices in Canada, the United Kingdom, Mexico, and Australia.
+However, declining traffic in our retail stores was partially offset by improved conversion rates among those shoppers.
+These factors combined to produce a 7 percent decrease in comparable store (stores which were open during the comparable periods) sales compared to the prior year.
+At June 2, 2007, we were operating 87 retail stores compared to 93 stores at May 27, 2006.
+Based upon our continuing analyses of retail store performance, we may close additional retail store locations and continue to experience decreased sales resulting from closed stores in future periods. - · Consumer Direct Sales through our consumer direct channels (primarily catalog, eCommerce, and public programs) decreased \$2.2 million, or 17 percent, due to decreased sales in each of the consumer direct channels.
+Catalog sales decreased primarily due to decreased traffic and eCommerce sales declined due to both decreased traffic and lower conversion rates from web site visitors.
+Public program sales decreased \$0.8 million primarily due to a reduced number of seminars held during the quarter.
+In addition, sales through government depots decreased due to a decision by the government to discontinue sales of dated paper products through these stores. - Wholesale Sales through our wholesale channel, which includes sales to office superstores and other retail chains, increased \$0.4 million primarily due to the timing of seasonal product sales to these entities.

+CSBU International - This channel includes the product sales of our directly owned international offices in Canada, the United Kingdom, Mexico, and Australia.
 Sales performance for the quarter through these channels remained relatively consistent with the prior year.
-We separated the product sales operations from the Organizational Solutions Business Unit in these international locations during the quarter ended December 2, 2006 to utilize existing product sales and marketing expertise in an effort to improve overall product sales performance at these offices. - Other CSBU Other CSBU sales consist primarily of domestic printing and publishing sales and building sublease revenues.
-The increase in other CSBU sales was primarily due to increased external printing sales compared to the prior year.
+We separated the product sales operations from the Organizational Solutions Business Unit in these international locations during fiscal 2007 to utilize existing product sales and marketing expertise in an effort to improve overall product sales performance at these offices.

+Other CSBU - Other CSBU sales consist primarily of domestic printing and publishing sales and building sublease revenues.
+The increase in other CSBU sales was primarily due to increased external domestic printing sales compared to the prior year.

 Training and Consulting Services - We offer a variety of training courses, training related products, and consulting services focused on productivity, leadership, strategy execution, sales force performance, and effective communications training programs that are provided both domestically and internationally through the Organizational Solutions Business Unit (OSBU).
-Our overall training and consulting service sales increased \$4.1 million, or 15 percent, compared to fiscal 2006.
-Training and consulting service sales performance during the quarter was influenced by the following factors in the OSBU divisions:
+Our consolidated training and consulting service sales increased \$2.6 million compared to the prior year.
+Training and consulting service sales performance during the quarter was primarily influenced by the following factors in the OSBU divisions: